-Theatre

-THEATREARTS S: PERFORMANCE REQUIREMENTS
+THEATRE ARTS: PERFORMANCE REQUIREMENTS

-Curriculum
+A. Cornerstone Curriculum44-52 hours

+B. Major Requirements51

 ENG 305 Shakespeare: Early Plays

 or

 ENG 306 Shakespeare: Late Plays

 ENG 320 Classical Drama

 or

 ENG 325 Modern Drama

 THE 110 Production Practicum I

 THE 112 Production Practicum II

 THE 120 Introduction to Acting

 THE 123 Movement for the Stage

 THE 125 The Actor's Voice

 THE 140 Stagecraft

 THE 210 Production Practicum III

 THE 212 Production Practicum IV

 THE 220 Intermediate Acting

 THE 240 Scene Design

 THE 242 Lighting for the Stage

 or

 THE 244 Costuming for the Stage

 THE 310 Production Practicum V

 THE 312 Production Practicum VI

 THE 320 Acting for the Camera

 or

 THE 325 Musical Theatre Performance

 THE 330 Directing for the Stage

 THE 401 Theatre History I

 THE 402 Theatre History II

 THE 420 Advanced Acting

 THE 499 Senior Project

-Three hours sele
+Three hours se elected from:

-MUS 143/4
+MUS 143/4 4 Voice

-MUS 243/4
+MUS 243/4 4 Voice

-MUS 343/4
+MUS 343/4 4 Voice

-rts Degree Requirements
+C. Bachelor of A rts Degree Requirements 18 hours

+To tal 124 hours

-THEATREARTS: TECHNICAL REQUIREMENTS
+Tl HEATRE AR TS: TECHNICAL REQUIREMENTS

-A. Cornerstone Curriculum
+A. Cornerstone Curriculum 44-52 hours

-B. Major Requir rements
+rements

 ENG 305 Shakespeare: Early Plays

 or

 ENG 306 Shakespeare: Late Plays

 ENG 320 Classical Drama

-or
+or Classical Diama

 ENG 325 Modern Drama

 THE 110 Production Practicum I

-THE 112 Production Practicum II
+THE 110 Production Practicum II

 THE 120 Introduction to Acting

-THE 140 Stagecraft
+THE 120 Stagecraft

 THE 210 Production Practicum III

-THE 212 Production Practicum IV
+Production Practicum IV

+THE 212 THE 240

-THE 240 Scene Design
+Scene Design

 THE 242 Lighting for the Stage

-THE 244 Costuming for the Stage
+THE 244 Costuming for the Stage Production Practicum V

-THE 310 Production Practicum V
+THE 310

 THE 312 Production Practicum VI

 THE 330 Directing for the Stage

 THE 335 Theatre Management

 THE 340 Drafting for the Stage

 THE 401 Theatre History I

 THE 402 Theatre History II

 THE 440 Advanced Design Topics

 THE 499 Senior Project

-Select one of th ne following emphases:
+he following emphases:

-a.
-Costume D Design Emphasis
+Design Emphasis

 ART 103 Drawing I

 ART 207 Figure Drawing I

 or

 ART 211 Painting I

 or

 ART 315 Watercolor

-b.
-Lighting D esign Emphasis
+Design Emphasis

 ART 102 Design Fundamentals

 ART 241 Introduction to Graphic Design

 or

 ART 247 Basic Photography

 or

 ART 257 Video Art

 c.
-Scene Desi
+Scene Design gn Emphasis

 ART 103 Drawing I

 ART 211 Painting I

 or

 ART 315 Watercolor

 or

 ARH 171 Survey of Art and Architecture I

-or C. C.A.
-I.A.
-I.'
+or

 ARH 172 Survey of Art and Architecture II

 d.
-Sound Des ign Emphasis
+Sound Desi ign Emphasis

 MUS 165 Great Works of Music

 ART 257 Video Art

 or

 MUS 164 Survey of Jazz

 e.
 Stage Man agement Emphasis

 SPC 214 Interpersonal Communication

 BUS 217 Principles of Management

 or

 SPC 224 Small Group Communication

-C. Ba chelor of A rts Degree Requirements 18 hours
+C. Ba ichelor of Ai rts Degree Requirements 18 hours

-D. Ele ectives
+D. El ectives

-Total ••••• 124 hours
+Total 124 hours